What Hi-Vis Workwear is best for me?

 If you’re a tradie working independently in people’s homes, however, and you decide what you wear, these are a great option.

-If you’re reading this blog with your worksite in mind, you may not have considered any other situation where you may need to stand out from the crowd (so to speak), for your own safety.
+If you’re reading this blog with your worksite in mind, you may not have considered other everyday situations where hi-vis may potentially be a lifesaver.

 Do you have Tiny Tradies who just want to have a shirt like yours?

 How about kids running around on the farm?
 What better way to keep them in sight on-site, than with a hi-vis shirt with tape?

 Are you going camping?
 Put a hi-vis shirt with tape on those kids (and their Mum and Dad)!
 You’ll never lose them in the dark!

 On ski fields over a jacket, at the beach when you are being SunSmart (and trying to keep track of everyone), or riding bikes in the street….there are so many situations where you and your family can stay safer by donning a Hi-Vis top.
 Whether it's traditional yellow or orange or one of the newer colour styles - being seen makes sense!

 I digress...
 Back to work.

 As we have already discussed, yellow and orange are really the only colours that will cut it in most work environments.
 This said it does come down to what you do and what the regulations are for your particular job.
 Hi-Vis classifications can be tricky to navigate.
 We have tried to simplify these classes in the table below.